DeMille and Lasky, Better Than Ever at 100: The Cheat and The Golden Chance

 Edith visits her innocent husband in jail.
 She wants to tell the truth, but Richard insists that she keep her mouth shut.
 Both Richard and Haka hide her guilt in court, but in a distraught frenzy, Edith admits it herself, letting her husband (and seemingly her?!) off the hook.

 Edith (Fannie Ward) in full hot mess would be murderess mode.

-As Betty Lasky educated the audience, The Cheat was the first example of an Asian American playing Asian on the screen, and his role in this film brought Hayakawa international success.
+As Betty Lasky educated the audience, The Cheat was the first example of an Asian American playing Asian on the screen, and his roles in this film brought Hayakawa international success.
 Considering that years later someone like Anna May Wong found it difficult to land roles while actors such as Myrna Loy regularly played exotic, I was quite taken aback at this early occurrence on screen.
 Furthermore, I think I actually gasped when Haka kissed Edith; my reaction wasn't due to the act itself, but rather the fact that only a decade and a half later the Production Code would prohibit that from happening.